 - Finally, remember you are perfectly within your rights to refuse entry or ask the person to leave at any time if you’re not sure that they are genuine.
 If it is a legitimate caller, they can always ring ahead or reschedule.

-For information on ways to help protect yourself and your family from bogus callers or to learn more about the Priority Services Register, visit our website.
+You can find ways to help protect yourself and your family from bogus callers or to learn more about the Priority Services Register here.